punkrockdev/server/README.md

     ---
     install_notebook: True

-    notebook_password: sha1:67c9e60bb8b6:9ffede0825894254b2e042ea597d771089e11aed
+    notebook_password: 'sha1:d88452b18fd9:735e6a786d17709a131198f0c0edf217eadc55bf'

-You can generate the password locally:
+If you don't set the password (you should!) the default is *donthackme*.
+Once you run the *server.yml* playbook,
+Jupyter notebook should be running on port 8888.

+You can use the default password to connect to the notebook and generate a new password hash from within a notebook if you haven't already:

     In [1]: from notebook.auth import passwd

     In [2]: passwd()
     Enter password:
     Verify password:
-    Out[2]: 'sha1:67c9e60bb8b6:9ffede0825894254b2e042ea597d771089e11aed'
+    Out[2]: 'sha1:d88452b18fd9:735e6a786d17709a131198f0c0edf217eadc55bf'

+You then set this hash in your host file and rerun the playbook.
-More info on generating the password and setting up a TLS certificate [in the documentation][jupyter-security].
+More info on generating the password and optionally setting up a TLS certificate [in the documentation][jupyter-security].

-Once you run the *server.yml* playbook,
-Jupyter notebook should be running on port 8888.

 [unattended-upgrades]: https://github.com/debops/ansible-unattended_upgrades
 [jupyter]: http://jupyter.org/